RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-operatorhub.md

 ![K8S Operator Hub - subscribe to the Redis Enterprise Operator]( /images/rs/k8s-operatorhub-install-subscribe.png )

 Once you have done so, the subscription should be shown.
-After a few moments, it will update with the installation status.
+After a few moments, it updates with the installation status.
 If you selected "*Manual*", you should see a "*requires approval*" link.

 ![K8S Operator Hub - subscribed but install requires approval]( /images/rs/k8s-operatorhub-install-subscribed.png )

 ### Step 5: Preview and approve install plan

-Clicking on the "*requires approval*" link will bring you to a view of the install plan that requires approval.
+Clicking on the "*requires approval*" link brings you to a view of the install plan that requires approval.
 Select the **Preview Install Plan** button to preview the install plan.

 ![K8S Operator Hub - preview install plan]( /images/rs/k8s-operatorhub-install-preview-install-plan.png )

-This will change the view to show an **Approve** and **Deny** button.
-Below these buttons the view will have changed to enumerate the various resources being installed into your namespace.
+This changes the view to show an **Approve** and **Deny** button.
+Below these buttons the view is changed to show the resources being installed into your namespace.
 Select the **Approve** button to install the operator.

 ![K8S Operator Hub - preview install plan]( /images/rs/k8s-operatorhub-install-approve-install-plan.png )

-After the approval, the choice dialog will disappear and the status of the resources installed will be updated.
+After the approval, the choice dialog disappears and the status of the resources installed is updated.

 ### Step 6: Return to the operator